MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 > [!NOTE]
 > When scaling computing components, also consider scaling up storage to avoid storage I/O bottlenecks.

-With Viya 3.5 and Grid workloads, Azure doesn't support horizontal or vertical scaling.
+With Viya 3.5 and Grid workloads, Azure doesn't support horizontal or vertical scaling at the moment.
+Viya 2022 supports horizontal scaling.

 ### Network and VM placement considerations